Sart Kalmyks

-The Sart Kalmyks are an ethnic group of the Oirats, who live in Issyk Kul Province, Kyrgyzstan.
+The Sart Kalmyks or Sart Kalmaks, are an ethnic group of the Oirats, who live in the villages of Chelpek and Börü-Bash in Issyk Kul Province, Kyrgyzstan.
 Their population is estimated to be c.
 12,000.
 They are descendants of the Ööled tribes, who moved to the territory of the Russian Empire after the failure of the Dungan revolt, some part inhabited the area during the rule of the Zunghar Khanate.

 They used to speak Sart Kalmyk, a dialect of the Oirat language, but have largely switched to the Kyrgyz language by now.
-As a result of the long co-inhabitance with Kyrgyz people their incorporation into Kyrgyz nation occurred, and now the Kyrgyzs consider them to be one of their tribes.
-Today majority of them identify themselves as Kyrgyz.
+As a result of their long co-inhabitance with Kyrgyz people, they have largely incorporated into the Kyrgyz nation, though some Kyrgyz still consider them to be distinct.
+Today the majority of Sart Kalmyks also identify themselves as Kyrgyz, or as "almost Kyrgyz".
 They belong to the Muslim faith.

 History

 Kalmyks in Kyrgyzstan are one of the isolated sub-ethnic groups of Oirat people, who live in Issyk-Kul Region in the east part of Kyrgyzstan.
 In 1999 Kyrgyzstan census 5,824 Kalmyks were registered, which is c.
 5% of the world population.
 In 2009 Census there were 3,800 Kalmyks in Kyrgyzstan.

 Kalmyk people are one of the Mongolian people and speak in the Oirat language.
 In the 17th century part of the Oirats moved to the European territory, which consist the republic of Kalmykia now.
 Some little group of Kalmyks and the other Mongolic people lived in the isolation from the main Mongolic area in Xinjiang until the Dungan revolt.
 After the failure of the revolt in 1771 and return of the Ili region from Russia to China, more than 10,000 Uyghurs, 5,000 Dungans and dozens of Oirat families moved to the territory of the Russian Empire, the territories of the contemporary Kazakhstan and Kyrgyzstan.